learnk8s/knote-js/01_writing_a_note_taking_app.md

 node index.js
 ```

-You can visit the app on <http://localhost:3000>.
+The app will be hosted on <http://localhost:3000>.

 Try to upload a picture — you should see a link inserted in the text box.